By the end of this section, you will be able to:

 - Understand how a government can use standardized employment budget to identify automatic stabilizers

-The millions of unemployed in 2008–2009 could collect unemployment insurance benefits to replace some of their salaries.
+In 2020, more than 20 million people could collect unemployment insurance benefits to replace some of their salaries.
 Federal fiscal policies include discretionary fiscal policy, when the government passes a new law that explicitly changes tax or spending levels.
-The 2009 stimulus package is an example.
+The 2020 stimulus checks and increases in state and local government aid are an example.
 Changes in tax and spending levels can also occur automatically, due to automatic stabilizers, such as unemployment insurance and food stamps, which are programs that are already laws that stimulate aggregate demand in a recession and hold down aggregate demand in a potentially inflationary boom.

 Counterbalancing Recession and Boom